paigenorth/teaching/logic-seminar-2025.md

 - Clans and Gabriel-Ulmer duality (_Duality for Clans: an Extension of Gabriel-Ulmer Duality_, Frey)

 ### Format and evaluation.
-The seminar is aimed at master students interested in Logic.
-There is a maximum number of (active) participants of 10.
-Participants are expected to give at least three presentations of 45 minutes each.
-Since each session consists of 2x45 minutes, students work in a "team" of 2, and work in collaboration.
-Moreover, each team devises 1 or 2 homework exercises, which are solved by the other students, graded by the team.
+The seminar is aimed at master students interested in the Logic and Foundations of Computing track.
+As there are few students, we will opt for a hybrid form: seminar/reading group.
+Every meeting, one of the participants will be responsible for spotting difficulties in the text, gaps in proofs and so on, and for fixing these.
+This participant (the "speaker") may also be called to present stuffing at the blackboard.
+Moreover, each speaker devises 1 homework exercise, which is solved by the other students, graded by the speaker.
 Simultaneously with handing out the homework, the team hands a "model solution" to the teacher.
 Students are encouraged to give feedback to each other.

-If there are few students, we will opt for a hybrid form: seminar/reading group.
-Every meeting, one of the participants will be responsible for spotting difficulties in the text, gaps in proofs and so on, and for fixing these.
-This participant (the "speaker") may also be called to present stuffing at the blackboard.

 ### Learning goals.
 After completion of the course, the student is able to: